Pandora names former Microsoft executive Brian McAndrews as CEO

 At the same time, it is trying to grow advertising revenue and tamp down the costs of licensing music since the more people who listen to the service, the more expensive it becomes to legally access millions of songs.
 The company is involved in a high profile push to get Congress to change how royalties are paid to artists.

-It also faces stiff competition from Spotify, Sirius XM Radio and tech giants Google and Apple who are developing their own services and have seemingly bottomless reserves of funds.
+It also faces stiff competition from Spotify, Sirius XM Radio (SIRI.O) and tech giants Google (GOOG.O) and Apple (AAPL.O) who are developing their own services and have seemingly bottomless reserves of funds.

 The Oakland, California-based company said in August during its quarterly results that the rising cost of acquiring music and the expansion of its sales force would push its 2014 earnings below analyst expectations.